|

-Today the Sierra Nevada Ski resort is a thriving centre of activity, but not so long ago it was nothing more than an isolated area within the Sierra Nevada Mountain Range.
+Today the Sierra Nevada ski resort is a thriving centre of activity, but little over a century or so ago, it was nothing more than an isolated area within the Sierra Nevada Mountain Range.

-Nothing really happened however, until sometime later when a group called the “Ten Friends Limited” formed in 1912.
-They built the first mountain refuge and not long after, in 1914, Spain’s National Sport Week was celebrated there.
-That marked the beginning of a long history of important competitions that have built the ski station’s present day prestige.
+In 1898 a group was formed called "Diez Amigos Limited" (Ten Friends Limited), made up of writers and artists who wanted to go mountain climbing.
+Renamed Sociedad Sierra Nevada (Sierra Nevada Society), they built the first mountain refuge in 1912, and skiing in Sierra Nevada started.
+Not long after, in 1914, Spain’s National Sport Week was celebrated there.
+This event marked the beginning of a long history of important competitions which have contributed to the ski station’s present-day prestige.

-Here’s a look at what’s happened over the years since Sierra Nevada made its first big splash in the sports scene:
+These are the main events since Sierra Nevada made its first big splash in the sports scene:

 1914 - National Sports Week